Sewil/CrunchyRollDownloader/README.md

 - Relies on youtube-dl which in turn relies on rtmpdump.
 The application downloads rtmpdump automatically if none is set in PATH.
 In the release I have attached youtube-dl so just set your PATH to the application folder and run it.

 # Configuration
 - The default format for download is "[height=720p]" so if you're not a premium member it'll fail to download.
 To change this, log in and close the application, then go to AppData/Local/CrunchyRollDownloader and open the .config file.
-Add a new <setting /> named "f" within <CrunchyRollDownloader.User /> and enter your desired format.
+Add a new `<setting name="f" />` within `<CrunchyRollDownloader.User />` and enter your desired format.